-Eli Greenacre, outdoor instructor, and enthusiast, talks us through the benefits to your wellbeing of completing the Duke of Edinburgh's Award.
+Eli Greenacre, outdoor instructor, and enthusiast, talks us through the benefits to your wellbeing of completing the DofE Award.

-The Benefits of the DofE are endless, but for me one benefit stands out and should be celebrated; mental health and wellbeing.
+The Benefits of doing your DofE are endless, but for me one benefit stands out and should be celebrated; mental health and wellbeing.

 ‘The DofE is about helping you along the path to a productive and prosperous future.
 As many participants say, it’s life-changing.’